 As a writer, I create poetry and fiction about social justice, love, and the lives, experiences, and perspectives of young Black women.

-As a scholar of Africana/Black Studies and Critical Ethnic Studies, I research women, gender, sexuality, Black political thought, and literature and popular culture, particularly Black women's fiction and Africana speculative fiction.
+As a scholar and educator of Africana/Black Studies and Critical Ethnic Studies, I research and teach about women, gender, sexuality, Black political thought, and literature and popular culture, particularly Black women's fiction and Africana speculative fiction.

-As an arts activist, I use my nonprofit and PR background to support and direct resources to arts organizations that serve underserved communities, helping members of disenfranchised populations to develop their own creative voices and their own critiques, and celebrations of our world.
+As an arts activist, I use my nonprofit and PR background to support and direct resources to arts organizations that serve underserved communities, helping members of disenfranchised populations to develop their own creative voices, their own critiques, and their own celebrations of our world.

 As a daughter, sister, auntie, friend, I recognize the value of all I have and all I know that can't be gotten from books, and who I owe it to.
 I try hard to look out for all my folks.